NIGMS/NIGMS-Sandbox/README.md

 :surfer: _You are now ready to start analyzing data!_

 We have organized the rest of the learning pathways by scientific topic area and ordered them according to technical complexity within each pathway.
-Our ordering is only based on the number and complexity of GCP services used and has no bearing on the difficulty of the scientific content.
+Our ordering is only based on the number and complexity of cloud services used and has no bearing on the complexity of the scientific content.
 We recommend you being with Introductory modules within a given scientific interest area, and then progress to the more advanced modules as you gain key skills.
-+ Introductory modules :seedling: use only Jupyter notebooks within Vertex AI and sometimes Google Cloud Storage.
-Upon completion, users should be comfortable starting a Vertex AI instance and with copying data to and from Google Cloud Storage.
++ Introductory modules :seedling: use only Jupyter notebooks and sometimes Cloud Storage.
+Upon completion, users should be comfortable starting a Jupyter notebook instance and with copying data to and from Cloud Storage.
-+ Advanced modules :deciduous_tree: include additional functionality such as launching a notebook from a custom Docker container, making API calls from with the notebook to Google Batch, Life Sciences API and BigQuery, and using GPU-enabled machine types.
-Upon completion of advanced modules, users should be comfortable interacting with additional GCP services from within the Verted AI interface.
++ Advanced modules :deciduous_tree: include additional functionality such as launching a notebook from a custom Docker container, making API calls from with the notebook to Batch Computing, and using GPU-enabled machine types.
+Upon completion of advanced modules, users should be comfortable interacting with additional cloud services from within the Jupyter interface.

 **Introduction to Biomedical Data Science**
    + :seedling: [Fundamentals of Bioinformatics](https://github.com/NIGMS/Fundamentals-of-Bioinformatics) - Dartmouth College